JetBrains/hirschgarten/docs/dev/development_setup.md

    Click "Open" in this window.
    <img src="../files/DEVELOPMENT_SETUP_2.png" width="400">
 6) A "Select Internal Java Platform" dialog will open.
-   Select `jbrsdk_jcef-21` (or `jbrsdk_jcef-17` if you didn't have 21 version in step 4) in the dropdown list and click "OK".
+   Select `jbrsdk_jcef-21` (or `jbrsdk_jcef-17` if you didn't have version 21 in step 4) in the dropdown list and click "OK".
    Then click "OK" again.
    <img src="../files/DEVELOPMENT_SETUP_3.png" width="400">
 7) In the target view, expand the `plugin-bazel` subtree.
    Right-click "plugin-bazel-with-server-debug" and click "Run".
-   You can use the created run configuration for the current session, but you'll have to right-click the target again next time you open the project.
+   You can use the created run configuration for the current session, but you'll have to right-click the target again the next time you open the project.
    This run configuration is specifically set up for plugin development and debugging.
 Note that running the target from the terminal won't work, as it's tied to the IDE-generated run configuration.
    <img src="../files/DEVELOPMENT_SETUP_4.png" width="400">